ManuelGil/vscode-json-flow/README.md

 ### Architecture Overview

+JSON Flow is designed with a clear separation of concerns, ensuring that data processing and visualization are handled efficiently and securely.
+The architecture is modular, allowing for easy maintenance and extensibility.

 #### High-Level Architecture

 JSON Flow is organized into two main parts: the **Extension Backend** and the **Webview Frontend**.